mrajeswarasai/toddle-survey/README.md

 ### Todo

-- Correct duplicate responses to the survey by creatinhg another table.
+- Handling duplicate responses to the survey by creating another table.
 - Implementation in GaphQL